mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

  up to 1024x1024 pixels.
 Larger images may cause compiling or installing the app to fail.
  The build server will generate images of standard dimensions for Android devices.

+{:id="Screen.IosMinSdk" .text .wo .do} *IosMinSdk*
+: Specifies the minimum iOS SDK version required to run the app.

 {:id="Screen.NSBluetoothAlwaysUsageDescription" .text .wo .do} *NSBluetoothAlwaysUsageDescription* : Specifies the iOS privacy explanation of why the app needs access to Bluetooth on iOS 13 and later.